BACCEducation

 Exam Structure

-Internal Assessment: Scientific Investigation (6–12 pages)
+Internal Assessment: Scientific Investigation

-• Individual experimental investigation using scientific method
+• Individual investigation using scientific method, data analysis, and evaluation

 Assessment Weight Distribution